List of Venus-crossing minor planets

 A Venus-crosser is an asteroid whose orbit crosses that of Venus.
 There are 2,809 Venus-crosser and 98 outer-grazers known.
 Mercury-crossers or grazers are marked ‡.

-Venus also has a quasi-satellite, (524522) 2002 VE68.
+Venus also has a quasi-satellite, 524522 Zoozve.
 This asteroid is also a Mercury- and Earth-crosser; it seems to have been a "companion" to Venus for the last 7,000 years or so only, and is destined to be ejected from this orbital arrangement about 500 years from now.